IAM629/IAM629.github.io/README.md

 Click the image!

-The counter in server side will update every 30s
+Your click count will upload to server every 30s